inmanta/inmanta-core/docs/guides/openstack.rst

 Actual usage
 ----------------------------------

-Creating instances of ``vm::Host``, as shown above is not practival: it takes too many parameters and polutes the model.
+Creating instances of ``vm::Host``, as shown above is not practical: it takes too many parameters and pollutes the model.
 Instead, we use the capabilities of Inmanta to encapsulate this complexity.

 When building larger models, it is best to create your own ``Host`` type.
 This type encapsulates all settings that are the same for all hosts.
-Addtionally, if there is some shared infrastructure (such as the ``vm::IaaS`` object, monitoring clusters, shared networks, global parameters,...) it is best to make an infrastructure object.
+Additionally, if there is some shared infrastructure (such as the ``vm::IaaS`` object, monitoring clusters, shared networks, global parameters,...) it is best to make an infrastructure object.

-For example (full source is at https://github.com/inmanta/inmanta/tree/master/docs/examples/openstackclean)
+For example (`full source here <https://github.com/inmanta/inmanta/tree/master/docs/examples/openstackclean>`_)

 We can reduce the main file to: